-In Figure 4, we plotted two separate bar graphs corresponding to the small file pool case and the large one, respectively.
-Each group of bars represents the system throughputs of STICS with report after complete (STICS), iSCSI (iSCSI) and STICS with immediate report (STICS-Imm: host is acknowledged immediately after a write data is in RAM) for a specific data block size.
-It is clear from this figure that STICS shows obvious better system the iSCSI. throughput than The performance improvement of STICS over iSCSI is consistent across different block sizes and for both small pool and large pool cases.
+In Figure 6, we plotted two separate bar graphs corresponding to the small file pool case and the large one, respectively.
+Each group of bars represents the system throughputs of STICS with report after complete (STICS: light blue bars), iSCSI (iSCSI: dark red bars) and STICS with immediate report (STICS-Imm: light yellow bars) for a specific data block size.
+It is clear from this figure that STICS shows obvious better system throughput than the iSCSI.
+The performance improvement of STICS over iSCSI is consistent across different block sizes and for both small pool and large pool cases.
 The performance gains of STICS with report after complete over iSCSI range from 60% to 110%.
 STICS with immediate report outperforms iSCSI by a factor of 2.69 to 4.18.